-Should we receive more applications than we can fund, funding decisions will be made by a member of the Communities Team and one of the Students' Union's Deputy-Presidents.
+Should we receive more applications than we can fund, funding decisions will be made by a member of the Communities Team and one of the Students' Union Deputy Presidents.
 Funding will be prioritised for student groups who:

-- a) Have received no or less funding so far in the academic year. - b) Demonstrate the benefit of the funding, including how many students will it impact on. - c) Higher numbers of paid student members.
+- a) Have received no funding (or limited) so far in the academic year. - b) Demonstrate the benefit of the funding, including how many students it will impact. - c) Higher numbers of paid student members.